Blog

 1) Know your audience

-Heritage or pride months can be tempting as vehicles for social media engagement, but simply jumping onto a hashtag bandwagon can alienate customers and employees if it doesn’t resonate deeply with them.
+Heritage or pride months can be tempting as vehicles for social media engagement, but simply jumping onto a hashtag bandwagon can alienate customers and employees if it doesn’t resonate deeply with those groups.
 Know what your key audiences will and won’t stand behind.

 2) Be consistent in brand values

-Consistently holding to brand values helps companies find and retain customers.
+Consistently using brand values as a guidepost helps companies find and retain customers.
 It becomes a unifying factor for customers who want to share the same values as the brands they frequent.

 Patagonia’s sales skyrocket alongside its visceral commitment to environmental and progressive causes.
 Ben & Jerry’s leans hard into its quirky New England independence to support social causes through sales and activism.
-Immigrant-founded yogurt-maker Chobani donates to immigrant and refugee–focused organizations — at a rate of about 30 percent.
-All of these companies see these actions as intrinsic to their identity, and they can and will back them up.
+Immigrant-founded yogurt-maker Chobani donates millions of dollars to immigrant and refugee–focused organizations.
+These companies see these actions as intrinsic to their identity, and they can and will back them up.

-On the flip side, being inconsistent in your communications on brand values chips away at customers’ trust and could cause customers to walk away.
+On the flip side, being inconsistent in showing your brand values chips away at customers’ trust and could cause customers to walk away.
+Also, a major or sudden shift in values can cause distrust from core customers.

 3) Face the feedback

-People have opinions and many channels to share them in and when something doesn’t fit their worldview, many are are quick to say so.
-Brands’ actions are challenged all the time, but it’s vital to be transparent about why you are communicating and take feedback into account.
+People have opinions and many channels to share them.
+When something doesn’t fit their worldview, many are quick to say so.
+Brands’ actions are challenged all the time, and it’s vital to be transparent about why you are communicating and to make it obvious that you are taking customers’ feedback into account.

-Etsy has been the go-to platform for buying and selling handmade and vintage goods since its founding in 2005 — or it was, before a recent decision to hike seller fees by 30 percent impelled Etsy’s community of makers to strike.
-Article after article and viral social media posts, unified by the #EtsyStrike hashtag, laid out how these fee changes would make it impossible for sellers to support themselves.
+Etsy has been the go-to platform for buying and selling handmade and vintage goods since its founding in 2005 — or it was, before a decision to increase seller fees by 30 percent impelled Etsy’s community of makers to strike.
+Article after article and viral social media posts, unified by the #EtsyStrike hashtag, laid out how these fee changes could make it impossible for some sellers to support themselves.

 Etsy executives responded to the uproar in the media, reiterating how the increased prices would help them reinvest in key areas of their community.
-It didn’t match what sellers were experiencing and left both them and buyers reevaluating their loyalty to the brand.
+But that messaging didn’t directly address what sellers were experiencing and left both them and buyers reevaluating their loyalty to the brand.

 4) Set measurable goals